George Floyd protests in New York City: Department of Investigation report

 The New York City Department of Investigation (DOI), an independent watchdog for city government, conducted a six-month probe into the actions of the NYPD during the George Floyd protests.
 It focused more on planning and response at an institutional level than specific incidents involving individual officers.
 The 111-page report, released in December 2020, was broadly critical of the department's handling of the events, saying that it "lacked a clearly defined strategy tailored to respond to the large-scale protests of police and policing" and "made a number of key errors or omissions that likely escalated tensions, and certainly contributed to both the perception and the reality that the department was suppressing rather than facilitating First Amendment assembly and expression".
 It found that too few officers were deployed at the early stages of the protests, and that officers were required to work long hours in unfamiliar neighborhoods under unfamiliar supervisors, often without adequate training for such events.
-Commanders relied on crowd control tactics that were too harsh, like kettling, mass arrests, long detentions, and use of pepper spray and batons.
+Commanders relied on crowd control tactics that were too harsh, like kettling, mass arrests, long detentions, and the use of pepper spray and batons.
 With these, the report said, the department "often failed to discriminate between lawful, peaceful protesters and unlawful actors and contributed to the perception that officers were exercising force in some cases beyond what was necessary".
 It pointed to the kettling incident on June 4 in the Bronx as a case study of excessive force based on insufficient information.
 The report highlighted that the department did not acknowledge that police brutality and racism was driving the protests or factor that into its strategy.
 The report considered the curfew an exacerbating factor in the clashes between protesters and police, with officers receiving conflicting information from the mayor's office as to how it should be enforced.
 DOI commissioner Margaret Garnett said at a news conference that "the response really was a failure on many levels".

 The report made several recommendations for the future, such as First Amendment rights training or policies and creating a special unit which would lead protest planning and response instead of the department's rapid-response unit, which is trained for dealing with terrorism and emergencies.
 When engaging with protesters, the DOI suggested improving communication, repeating dispersal orders more, and staging riot gear-clad officers out of public view.
 Commissioner Dermot Shea said he planned to incorporate all of the recommendations into department policy.
-Mayor de Blasio expressed agreement with the findings, adding that most officers nonetheless had done their jobs appropriately, and expressing "remorse" for his own role in how it was handled.
+Mayor de Blasio expressed agreement with the findings, adding that most officers nonetheless had done their jobs appropriately, and expressing "remorse" for his own role in how the protests were handled.